What Are the Potential Defenses Used in Assault Cases?

 The seriousness of the fight and the parties involved will also affect the prosecution and what the judge will do to you.
 For example, a 40-year-old man assaulting a 15-year-old child will face much harsher consequences than a 40-year-old man assaulting another 40-year-old man.

 What Are Some Collateral Consequences Of An Assault Conviction In Maryland?

 Any time you are convicted of a crime in Maryland, that will put you on a Maryland judiciary case search.
 Your neighbors, your friends and your potential employers will all have information available to them as to what happened, and that can be very prejudicial against you.
 Police officers, especially in small communities, are generally aware of who has been arrested for what in the past, and their contacts with these individuals in the future are typically a little more investigative because when a police officer knows that somebody has broken the law before, they expect that they’re probably breaking the law again and are going to look for any facts that would support other charges.

 People who are on probation have the possibility of probation officers coming to their house, so they will need to refrain from having firearms and committing any other crimes.
 If there is a large amount of backup time, which is the time that the judge would suspend the sentence, most likely you’re going to complete probation and eventually be released.
 However, if you don’t follow the terms of probation, you can expect the court to take you in and give you the suspended sentence back if not part or all of it.

 For more information on Defenses Used In Assault Cases, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.